 There really is plenty to see and do in Munnar!

-Now tell me, which of the destinations above would you drop everything just to go? (if money and time weren’t a problem, of course!).
-Comment below your answers, let’s talk!
+Now tell us, which of the destinations above would you drop everything just to go?
+(If money and time weren’t a problem, of course!)
+Comment with your answer below.
+We’d love to hear from you!